cs-ed/ed-tech-plan-megfontaine/README.md

 The school's [Ethnic Diversity Index](ed-data.org/article/Ethnic-Diversity-Index) is 44.
-The ethnic breakdown of the student population is 47.7%  Hispanic or Latino, 40.2% White, 6% two races or more, 3.1% Asian, 1.3% African American, 0.7% Filopino, 0.4% American Indian or Alaska Native,0.2% Pacific Islander, and 0.3% not reported.
+The ethnic breakdown of the student population is 47.7%  Hispanic or Latino, 40.2% White, 6% two races or more, 3.1% Asian, 1.3% African American, 0.7% Filopino, 0.4% American Indian or Alaska Native, 0.2% Pacific Islander, and 0.3% not reported.
 Approximately 49% of students qualify for free and reduced-price meals.

+Enrollment in CS courses tends to be relatively low, with one section of AP Computer Science offered each year.
+Typical enrollment for this course is anywhere from 20-30 students.
+There is a great deal of diversity among students in regard to prior coding experience.
+The surrounding community is home to a significant number of tech-sector workers, many of whom have children who have some exposure to programming prior to enrolling in the course.
+At the same time, many of the students enrolled in AP Computer Science are first time programmers with no prior knowledge.

+The school is part of a one-to-one district, meaning that each student has a personal computing device that they use during the school day.
+Some student's families purchase laptops, but the majority use school-issued Chromebooks.
+Therefore, all instructional materials and tools must be accessible across multiple operating systems, and web-based tools are integral to ensuring an equitable learning experience for all students.

 ## Plan